strawtype/dash-sunpower/README.md

 6. **Load the Example Dashboard**
    - Copy `dashboard.yaml` to create a new dashboard.
    - Add it as a new dashboard in Home Assistant’s UI.
+   - Review the notes in dashboard.yaml for customization (colors, thresholds, intervals)

 7. **Verify Data Flow**
-   - Ensure `query_panels.sh` is successfully pulling data from InfluxDB and that the sensors are updating.
+   - Ensure `query_panels.sh` is successfully pulling data from InfluxDB.
+   - Run `/config/scripts/query_panels.sh`for usage (e.g., `/config/scripts/query_panels.sh -d 2025-07-31 -h 14 -e power_3 -m max -m power`).
    - Adjust entity names if using a different integration or naming convention.

 ---